 St. John the Baptist Catholic School (SJS) is rich in tradition of academic excellence and community service.
 SJS was founded by the Sisters of the Infant Jesus and their vision, to provide the highest quality education by forming the whole child, has continued through many decades and is still applied today.

 The original founding order taught at the school until 2000.
-Two of the retired sisters continue to reside in Healdsburg and play a very active role within the school and parish communities, thereby furthering the ongoing CHIJ charism.
+Two of the retired sisters continue to reside in Healdsburg and play an active role within the school and parish communities, thereby furthering the ongoing CHIJ charism.
 Of note, they both participate weekly in the first grade reading program by leading small groups of students.

 Beginning in the mid-to-late 1950s, the school expanded.
 While grades one through three remained in the first school building, four new classrooms were added in 1959 to accommodate the upper grades.
 In 1976, a classroom for kindergarten was constructed, and a class for pre-kindergarten was added in 1981.
 In 1989, the Loma Prieta earthquake severely damaged the original building, and the old gymnasium was declared unsafe.
 In 1991, a new wing was added to house grades five through seven, and the new gymnasium was completed in 2003 through funds provided by a parish benefactor.
 A library and art room were added in 2007 through a remodeling project of an adjacent building that housed the old Federation Church.
 With a donation from a school family, two modular structures for an eighth grade classroom and a music room were added and completed the expansion of the original school.

 In preparation for the 2014-2015 school year, the school ended its pre-kindergarten program and began a transitional kindergarten as part of a two-year kindergarten academic program.
 Students in grades one to eight attend physical education classes twice each week in the gym or on the school yard.
-Students participate in other co-curricular classes, such as Spanish, art and computer technology.
+Students participate in other co-curricular classes, such as spanish, music, art and computer technology.
 The school librarian coordinates with teachers for class visits to the library about twice monthly, and she works with individual or groups of students in the library during lunch or after school.
 The school provides extended care for students remaining on campus after school.